damar-wicaksono/uq-benchmarks/test-functions/branin/branin.md

 ## Inputs

-For computer experiments, the input variables $x_1, x_2$ are modeled as two independent uniform random variables.
+For computer experiment purposes, the input variables $x_1, x_2$ are modeled as two independent uniform random variables.

 | No | Variable | Distribution | Parameters |
 | - | - | - | - | - |